craigbuckler/oldpines/src/pages/offer/#index.md

 nomenu: true
 ---

-As we wind down towards the end of the season, this is your last chance to grab a couple of nights at Old Pines this year.
-We are offering you a special deal _"Book one night and get the second night half price"_ on stays of two nights from 1st to 24th October 2024.

-The normal rate is &pound;280 per night, so the total price for two nights is &pound;420 for two people sharing a double, twin, or family room.
-This includes a five-course dinner on both evenings and tea/scones on arrival.
+As we gear up for the new season, we are offering you the chance to book early and save.

-Please enter the promotional code **OCT24** when booking...
+Book before 1 February 2025 and receive 10% off your booking for any date in 2025.
+Please enter the promotional code **EARLY2025** when booking...

 <a href="[book]" class="button">book today</a>